LabO8/nestjs-s3/site/docs/download-helper.md

 }
 ```

-This method will return a `Promise` containg the local absolute path.
+This method will return a `Promise` containing the local absolute path.